 “Thus when we find the habitation of this man-that-was, we can confine him to his coffin and destroy him, if we obey what we know.”

-At first, the mask is nothing more than a memory of what the vampire once was, or perhaps an idealized version of what he wanted to be.
+At first, the mask is nothing more than a memory of what the vampire once was, or perhaps an idealized version of what they wanted to be.
 But as time goes on, the mask grows heavier.
 The Man recedes, the Beast takes up more room in the Kindred’s heart and soul.
-And as this happens, the vampire’s blood grows thicker, his Disciplines grow more powerful.
-In as little as a decade, a vampire might look out at humanity and wonder whether he ever truly understood it.
-The banes system presented here takes this notion—that as Humanity falls, the vampire’s supernatural side comes to the fore—and presents an accompanying system.
+And as this happens, the vampire’s blood grows thicker, their Disciplines grow more powerful.
+In as little as a decade, a vampire might look out at humanity and wonder whether they ever truly understood it.

 • “Drink the blood of a sorcerer.
 No idea how you find one or what you do if he tries to use his magic on you, but if you drink his blood, you lose all your weaknesses.
 Sunlight, the hunger, and anything else you might have picked up.
 The big stuff comes back—sorry—but those annoying curses that just seem to happen?
 Those stay gone.”